Emile Hirsch: Music

 On October 25, 2019, Hirsch released his first album under Hirsch called Mnemonic.
-Two of its songs, Tooth Fairy and Angels Will, were selected to be on the New Alt playlist on Spotify.
+Two of its songs, "Tooth Fairy" and "Angels Will", were selected to be on the New Alt playlist on Spotify.
 KROQ DJ Megan Holiday also picked Mnemonic as one of her favorite albums of the year.
-After Mnemonic's release, Hirsch released the single "American Dreamin'", and on 2/14 released his new single "Casual Animal."
+After that album's release, Hirsch released the single "American Dreamin'", and on 2/14 released his new single "Casual Animal."

-Hirsch has recently released five singles, "Remember Days When," (which he co-wrote with Foster The People's Mark Foster) and "Hard Hearts" (both on 03/13/20).
-He released Prisoners on 03/27/20 & "The Same Different" on 04/03/20, and then "Favors" on 05/08/20.
+Hirsch has released five singles, starting with "Remember Days When," (which he co-wrote with Foster The People's Mark Foster) and "Hard Hearts".
+He released "Prisoners" and "The Same Different" and then "Favors".
 Both "Prisoners" and "Favors" were both put on Spotify's New Noise Playlist.
 "Favors" was also put on multiple playlists on Deezer, including #3 placement on "Seleccíon Editorial Mexico y Central America," one of Deezer's biggest playlists worldwide, with 6.7 million followers.

-After releasing a couple of new singles over a year, Hirsch released his second album called Denihilism on March 12, 2021.
+After releasing more singles over the course of a year, Hirsch released his second album called Denihilism on March 12, 2021.